roshantushar/PE6201-A2-Outpatient-Referral-Agent/CONTRIBUTIONS.md

 # Contributions

-Matches the "Who owns what" table from `TEAM_DECLARATION` exactly (strand → feeds → owner).
-Two things aren't explicit in that table and are assumed here — flagged where they occur, adjust if your team divided them differently.
-Everyone commits their own section themselves so the commit history actually corroborates this file, per section 8 of the brief.
+Matches the "Who owns what" table from `TEAM_DECLARATION` (strand → feeds → owner).
+Everyone commits their own section under their own git identity, so the commit history corroborates this file, per section 8 of the brief.

 ## Syedyaseen Roshan Tushar & Shen Shuo — the loop and the tools (D1, D2(a), D2(c))